History of The Bill: 1998–2002: hour-long episodes return

-After Handford's debut as producer debut in January 1998, the original foundations of Geoff McQueen's writing was relaxed as he opted for a mix of police drama and exploring the private lives of the cast, but still remained that an incident would not be seen without a member of cast involved - sticking to McQueen's original mantra of the viewer "doesn't go home with the characters".
+After Handford's debut as producer in January 1998, the original foundations of Geoff McQueen's writing were relaxed as he opted for a mix of police drama and exploring the private lives of the cast, but it remained that an incident would not be seen without a member of cast involved – sticking to McQueen's original mantra of the viewer "doesn't go home with the characters".
 The old title sequences were entirely removed, in favour of displaying things that are seen to be associated with policing, such as reflective jackets, a suspect being interviewed, and a map in the CAD room.
 The theme tune was also revamped, with a change from the irregular time signature.
-A major off-screen tragedy marred Handford's debut year on the series when actor Kevin Lloyd died on May 2, mere days after he was dismissed after ten years in the role of DC Tosh Lines for showing up to work drunk and for not memorising his lines.
+A major off-screen tragedy marred Handford's debut year on the series when actor Kevin Lloyd died on 2 May, mere days after he was dismissed after ten years in the role of DC Tosh Lines for showing up to work drunk and for not memorising his lines.
 In August 1998, The Bill returned to its original format of hour-long episodes, airing twice weekly.
-Serialisation was also brought in sporadically with some plots running the course of three or four episodes alongside stadalone, one-episode plots; they included experienced PC Tony Stamp accidentally killing a pedestrian with the Area Car and PC Eddie Santini attempting to rape WPC Rosie Fox before bullying her out of Sun Hill.
+Serialisation was also brought in sporadically with some plots running the course of three or four episodes alongside standalone, one-episode plots; they include experienced PC Tony Stamp accidentally killing a pedestrian with the area car, and PC Eddie Santini attempting to rape WPC Rosie Fox before bullying her out of Sun Hill.

-In 1999, serialisation went beyond multi-part plots as personal crises lasted weeks and months, such as PC Jim Carver's battle with alcoholism and PC Dave Quinnan's love triangle with PC George Garfield and Nurse Jenny Delaney lasting for several months.
-1999 also saw the series film outside the U.K. for the first time, the episode Foreign Body filmed in France.
+In 1999, serialisation went beyond multi-part plots as personal crises lasted weeks and months, such as PC Jim Carver's battle with alcoholism, and PC Dave Quinnan's love triangle with PC George Garfield and Nurse Jenny Delaney lasting for several months.
+1999 also saw the series film outside the UK for the first time, the episode Foreign Body being filmed in France.